 Cyril Ramaphosa Made His Biggest Financial Gains As A Businessman

 There is no doubt that Cyril Ramaphosa has made some money from politics but the bulk of the wealth he has now accrued came from his business dealings.
 A very smart man who knows exactly what he wants and goes for it, Ramaphosa has been involved in doing business since the late 1990s.
 He went on to acquire a stake in nearly every key sector in his country, from the telecommunication sector and the media to mining and beverages and fast food.
 No wonder he is one of South Africa’s richest men.

 Let’s take a look at some of Cyril Ramaphosa’s huge business dealings over the years below.

 After resigning from politics in 1997, Cyril Ramaphosa decided to delve into the private sector and do business.
 First, he became a director at New Africa Investments Limited, a black-empowerment investment holding company.
 He later decided to set up his own company called the Shanduka Group.

 Cyril Ramaphosa founded the Shanduka Group in 2001 and the company was what fetched him a large part of his huge fortune.
-Ramaphosa established the Shanduka Group as an investment firm that specialized in finance, mining, and inculcated Coca-Cola bottling plants and even McDonald’s outlets.
+Ramaphosa established the Shanduka Group as an investment firm that specialized in finance and mining, and inculcated Coca-Cola bottling plants and even McDonald’s outlets.